 Betfair is the only online betting exchange licensed to operate in Australia, which makes it a must-try for the discerning gambler who wants more options and maximum flexibility.

 The top online bookies run dozens of weekly betting promotions to ensure their customers enjoy the best value on the biggest sport and racing markets.
-These can include cashback specials for AFL and NRL matches, multi insurance for A-League and European soccer, and any number of bonuses, boosts and top-price guarantees for major horse racing and greyhound meets.
-You will also find big value deals on marquee events such as the Olympics, the FIFA World Cup, the US Masters, Wimbledon, Tour de France and more.
+These can include cashback specials for AFL and NRL matches, multi insurance for A-League and European soccer, and any number of bonuses, odds boosts and top-price guarantees for major horse racing and greyhound meets.
+You will also find big value deals on marquee events such as the Olympics, FIFA World Cup, Wimbledon, Tour de France and more.

 The Australian horse racing industry makes up a huge percentage of all betting that takes place in Australia.
 While the Melbourne and Sydney racing scenes are regarded as the cream of the racing down under, every state in Australia has vibrant racing industries.